-I am actually a recipient of an IB Diploma from Suncoast Community High School in Riviera Beach, Florida.
-I know the program from the inside, so in this article, I'll give you a factual overview of IB as well as my opinions.
+I myself am a recipient of an IB Diploma from Suncoast Community High School in Riviera Beach, Florida.
+I know the program from the inside out.
+In this article, I'll give you a factual overview of IB as well as my opinions.

+First off, what is IB?
 The International Baccalaureate (IB) program was designed in Switzerland in the 1960s.
-The program was designed to be a rigorous, internationally recognized diploma for entry into universities that students all around the world could earn.
-You can read more about the history and philosophy of the IB program over at their website.
+The program was meant to be a rigorous, internationally recognized diploma for entry into universities that students all around the world could earn.
+You can read more about the history and philosophy of the IB program on the official IB website.

-An IB diploma is a credential issued to students by the IBO and recognized by most colleges and universities (I will go into more detail on this below).
-Not all students who pursue an IB diploma will receive one.
+An IB Diploma is a credential issued to students by the IB, and is recognized by most colleges and universities (I'll go into more detail on this below).
+Not all students who pursue an IB Diploma will actually receive one, though.

-To earn an IB diploma, you have to go to an IB-approved school and meet the requirements, including taking classes in the six subject groups, passing their exams, and completing three additional core requirements.
-All of which I'll cover more in-depth in our other article on IB Diploma Requirements.
+To earn an IB Diploma, you have to go to an IB-approved school (called an IB World School) and meet all the requirements, including taking classes in the six subject groups, passing their respective exams, and completing three additional core requirements.

-If you don’t want to pursue the diploma, some schools allow you to take a few IB classes without doing the full-blown diploma program, though each high school sets its own policy on this.
-My school did NOT allow anyone who was not a diploma candidate to take IB classes.
-Find out the school policy before you decide to attend.
-Find a school in your hometown in our complete list of IB Schools in the US; email the IB coordinator to ask their policy.
+Don't want to pursue the Diploma?
+Some schools allow you to take a few IB classes without doing the full-blown IB Diploma Programme, though each high school sets its own policy.
+My school, for instance, did not allow anyone who was not a Diploma candidate to take IB classes.

-Where Can You Take IB Classes?
-Where Can You Get an IB Diploma?
+Where Can You Take IB Classes and Get an IB Diploma?